mpgeek/terraform-aws-ec2-instance-profile/README.md

 # terraform-aws-ec2-instance-profile

+This fork adds terraform-1.x support, @see the `tf-1.x branch and `v1.1` releases.

+# Upstream Readme

 Terraform module to create an instance profile and an IAM role of an EC2 instance.
 IAM policies can be assigned by passing a list of policy ARNs and/or valid JSON policies as variables.
 Additionally, there are toggles to add default SSM or CW Agent policies.

 ## Usage